Geomatys/MavenModulepathBug/README.md

 The workaround for library developers is to declare all service providers in _both_ `module-info` and `META-INF/services`, with the risk of inconsistencies.
-This workaround forces developers to renounce to the usage of `provider()` static methods (that method was for for ensuring that singleton provider instances are used), because the `provider()` static method works only for providers declared in `module-info`.
+This workaround forces developers to renounce to the usage of `provider()` static methods (that method was for ensuring that singleton provider instances are used), because the `provider()` static method works only for providers declared in `module-info`.

 Ideally, developers should have explicit control on whether to put a dependency on the class-path or module-path.